Erika Buenfil

-Teresa de Jesús Buenfil López (/es/; born November 23, 1964), commonly known as Erika Buenfil, is a Mexican actress, TV host and singer.
-She is best known for her lead roles in several successful telenovelas including Amor en Silencio (1988), Marisol (1996), Tres Mujeres (1999–2000) and Amores Verdaderos (2012–2013).
+Teresa de Jesús Buenfil López (/es/; born November 23, 1963), commonly known as Erika Buenfil, is a Mexican actress, TV host and singer.
+She is best known for her lead roles in several successful telenovelas including Amor en Silencio (1988), tMarisol (1996), Tres Mujeres (1999–2000) and Amores Verdaderos (2012–2013).
 Since September 2019, Buenfil has run a YouTube channel named as 'Sazonando con la Buenfil'.

 Biography

 Early career

 Buenfil started her career in show business at the age of 11.
 Her first telenovela appearance was in 1977 in Acompañame.
 More roles followed in Ambicion, alongside Edith Gonzalez; Conflictos de un Medico alongside Victoria Ruffo; and Aprendiendo a Amar alongside Susana Dosamantes.
 An outstanding role was Cristina del Junco in the telenovela El derecho de nacer in 1981, which gave Buenfil international exposure as an upcoming young actress.
 In 1983 she played the role of Vicky de Martino in El Maleficio.
 The success of the novela gave Buenfil her first starring role in 1985 in Angelica, where she played the title character.
 At this point, she became recognizable in Latin America thanks to her success in novelas and hosting the Mexican show XETU.
 The following year, in 1986, Buenfil starred in El Engaño, alongside Frank Moro, Guillermo Garcia Cantu, and Luz Maria Jerez.